danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._

+2024/09/29 Sprint 1: The team worked on and implemented the functionality of the CupboardController, while also implementing the routine formatting for the code.